-Buick has unveiled the Wildcat EV concept and it looks incredible.
+Buick has unveiled the Wildcat EV concept and it’s unlike anything that’s come before it.

-The Wildcat is the beginning of an all-electric future for the brand, which said its lineup will be made up entirely of EVs by 2030.
+The Wildcat is the beginning of an all-electric future for Buick, which said its lineup will be made up entirely of EVs by 2030.

 Interestingly, Buick has used a coupe to tease its future look rather than an SUV – even though the brand is made up entirely of SUVs.